zeeshanali/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 Object Storage Server and Target Requirements
 ---------------------------------------------

 The object storage server (OSS) provides access to the object storage target(s) (OST).
 There is no specific limit to the number of OSSs.
 For HA, each OSS must have a failover twin.
 This means that OSSs are paired.
 Each OSS pair can provide access for to up to 8 targets or LUNS.
 The maximum capacity for an OST is 128 terabytes.
 Figure 3 depicts the configuration and interconnect requirements for HA OSSs and OSTs.
-See the *Lustre\* 2.X File System Operations Manual, Chapter 5, Setting up a Lustre* File System* for more information.
+See the *Lustre\* {{site.lustre_version}} File System Operations Manual, Chapter 5, Setting up a Lustre* File System* for more information.

 ![oss\_config.png](md_Graphics/ig_image4.png)